 This Privacy Notice explains what information we collect about you, how we may use it and the steps we take to ensure it is kept secure.
 It also explains your rights and how to contact us.
-The Froebel Trust is registered with the Information Commissioner’s Office (ICO) as a processor of Personal Data.
+The Froebel Trust is registered with the Information Commissioner’s Office (ICO) as a body which processes Personal Data.

 What information do we collect about you?

 We may collect Personal Data from you when you request a publication, subscribe to a service or fill in an application or form we provide.
 We may also collect information through e-mail, telephone conversations and other written and verbal communications.
+We may also collect Personal Data through taking photographs at events.
 We may supplement the information you provide with other information we obtain in relation to our contact with you.

 How will your information be used?